 \textit{Venezuela} \\

 We begin our cases studies with the prototypical populist case - Venezuela's Hugo Ch\'{a}vez.
-Prior to Ch\'{a}vez's ascendancy to the presidency in the late 1990s, the party system of Venezuela collapsed over the course of the previous decade despite previously being one of the most stable party systems in the region.
-If Venezuela had boasted on of the most institutionalized\footnote{Authors speaking of an institutionalized system in this sense refer to electoral volatility which was low in the case of Venezuela} party systems, how did it come to collapse?
+Prior to Ch\'{a}vez's ascendancy to the presidency in the late 1990s, the party system of Venezuela had experienced decade-long collapse, despite previously being one of the most stable party systems in the region.
+If Venezuela had boasted one of the most institutionalized party systems, how did it come to collapse?

 \par

 Following years of economic experimentation with ISI, Venezuela faced dire straits.
-Under the pressure of the IMF Venezuela began to implement neo-liberal economic reforms in order to qualify for assistance.
-These reforms were implemented by the AD (\textit{Acci\'{o}n Democratica}) party after winning the 1998 election despite promises to return prosperity to the country \citep{dietz2007thaw}.
-This move fulfills what Ken Roberts terms as a "bait-and-switch" tactic that served to programmatically dealign political parties \citep{roberts2013market}.
+Under pressure of the IMF Venezuela began to implement neo-liberal economic reforms in order to qualify for assistance.
+These reforms were implemented by the AD (\textit{Acci\'{o}n Democratica}) party after winning the 1998 election, despite promises to avoid austerity and return prosperity to the country \citep{dietz2007thaw}.
+This move equates to what Ken Roberts terms a "bait-and-switch" tactic that served to programmatically dealign political parties \citep{roberts2013market}.
 The factures in the party system began to show immediately in the next presidential election as Rafael Caldera split from his previous party \textit{COPEI} to run independently\footnote{It is critical to note that all of this occurred well before Ch\'{a}vez's contested an election.}.
 Thus, in a few short years neo-liberalism opened the first major cracks into the Venezuelan party system.

 \par

 After his failed coup and subsequent pardon, Hugo Ch\'{a}vez set to work organizing "Bolivarian Circles".
 These circles were loosely tied, non-hierarchical, civic organizations that would later be critical to Ch\'{a}vez in mobilizing the electorate \citep{hawkins2003populism, roberts2006populism}.
-Despite the presence and use of these circles, however, Ch\'{a}vez never set out to fully institutionalize these organizations into well institutionalized political parties instead leaving them to function as a quasi-party that would help mobilize voters.
+Despite the presence and use of these circles, however, Ch\'{a}vez never set out to fully institutionalize these organizations into a well institutionalized political party, instead leaving them to function as a quasi-party that would help mobilize voters.

 \par

-If Ch\'{a}vez lacked an institutionalized party, how was he able to easily defeat political parties which had had such a strong hold on the party system?
-The initial cracks to the party system were introduced due to the bait-and-switch tactics of parties in the late 1980s and early 1990s.
+If Ch\'{a}vez lacked an institutionalized party, how was he able to defeat political parties which had had such a strong hold on the party system?
+The initial cracks to the party system arose after to the bait-and-switch tactics of parties in the late 1980s and early 1990s.
 Not only did the introduction of IMF reforms cause parties to renege on electoral promises, but neo-liberal reforms severely weakened corporatist linkages.
 In addition to these reforms, however, economic decline - especially the decline of oil revenue - also undermined parties ability to make use of clientelistic linkages.
 Thus, the weakening of both corporatist and clientelistic linkages pulled the rug from under the Venezuelan party system \citep{roberts2003social, roberts2007latin}.

 \par

 Due to the collapse of Venezuela's political parties, Ch\'{a}vez faced little institutionalized opposition.
 Thus, Ch\'{a}vez had little incentive to build his own institutionalized party and was able to combine extreme populist rhetoric with the loosely organized MVR to easily defeat his weakened opposition \citep{hawkins2003populism}.
-The course of Venezuela's party collapse as the harbinger to the rise of Ch\'{a}vez is depicted in Figure \ref{venezuelapsi} below.
+The course of Venezuela's party collapse as the harbinger to the rise of Ch\'{a}vez is depicted in Figure \ref{venezuelaPSI} below.
 In the late 1980s and early 1990s both \textit{PSI} and \textit{Party Strength} begin to decline weakening both parties and the party system already relatively weakly institutionalized.

 \\